 Muungano wa Wanavijiji and its supporting organizations are going where no Kenyan cooperatives have gone before.
 They are returning the cooperative movement to its roots; embracing it as a vehicle for social transformation rather than as simply a government-led economic strategy.
 They have recognized the failures of market-driven development, as well as the shortcomings of national and international government in addressing poverty.
 They have recognized that in order for real change to occur, the power of decision-making must be given to the poor.
 Creating a cooperative-economics-based social movement is one way to do that.

-According to Jane Weru, who has been involved in this movement for over a decade, “…urban poor federations seek to build their capacities internally, in order to change the manner in which they negotiate with the city or the state to produce solutions, both for themselves and for the city and the state… …In a globalizing world where decentralization is being promoted, ultimately the relationship of the urban poor and the city is central to addressing issues of land, poverty and livelihoods” (Weru, 61-62).
+According to Jane Weru, who has been involved in this movement for over a decade,

+…urban poor federations seek to build their capacities internally, in order to change the manner in which they negotiate with the city or the state to produce solutions, both for themselves and for the city and the state… …In a globalizing world where decentralization is being promoted, ultimately the relationship of the urban poor and the city is central to addressing issues of land, poverty and livelihoods (Weru, 61-62).

 There is no more room for apathy on the part of the people or for micro-management on the part of the state.
 Moving forward in the fight against poverty will require the active participation of all.

 Chapter 3: Methodology